tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 [GitHub Pages](pubapis_hosting_and_deployment.html#github_pages) is free and is what I use for my blog and this API docs site.
 But CloudCannon provides more features that might be needed by the enterprise.
 So let's follow an example in publishing in [CloudCannon](https://cloudcannon.com/), which describes itself as the "The Cloud CMS for Jekyll."

 In this activity, we'll publish to CloudCanon using the [Documentation Theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll) (the theme I built).
 You don't need to have a Windows machine to facilitate the building and publishing &mdash; you'll do that via CloudCannon and Github.
-(Of course, being able to build locally is important if you're developing with Jekyll, but I want to avoid [Jekyll installation](https://jekyllrb.com/docs/installation/) issues here and simply demonstrate the continuous deployment features that a host like CloudCannon provides.)
+(Of course, being able to build locally is important if you're developing with Jekyll, but I want to avoid [Jekyll installation](https://jekyllrb.com/docs/installation/) issues here and just demonstrate the continuous deployment features that a host like CloudCannon provides.)
 This tutorial will show you how to plug into a robust hosting platform that reads content stored and managed on GitHub.

 {% include random_ad.html %}